Quince-Pie/souffle/README.md

 checks: expected == actual for every element in the array (any signed type).

-Used for generic assertions for various basic types such as int and floats.
-This function includes a static assertion for a type check on the first element, so your types must be matching or casted correctly.

 This assertion will print both arrays on failure.

 ##### `ASSERT_FLOAT_ARR_EQ(expected, actual)`

 checks: expected == actual for every element in the array (any float type).

-Used for generic assertions for various basic types such as int and floats.
-This function includes a static assertion for a type check on the first element, so your types must be matching or casted correctly.

 This assertion will print both arrays on failure.